-- 1. You must be admitted to Bishop State Community College before your scholarship application can be processed.
-Admissions applications may be secured from any campus; you may also receive an admissions application by mail.
-Call 405-7000 if you need an admissions application or if you have questions regarding your admission status.
+- 1. Students must be admitted to Bishop State Community College before scholarship applications can be processed.
+Admissions applications may be secured from any campus or received by mail.
+Call 251-405-7000 to request an admissions application or for questions regarding your admission status.
 Applications completed on-line must be signed and mailed. - 2.
-Return the scholarship application, three letters of recommendation, and an autobiographical essay/statement to the Financial Aid Office on the Main Campus of Bishop State Community College, 351 North Broad Street, Mobile, AL 36603-5898.
+Return this scholarship application, three letters of recommendation, and an autobiographical essay/statement to the Financial Aid Office on the Main Campus of Bishop State Community College, 351 North Broad Street, Mobile, AL 36603-5898.
 High school applicants must also have a copy of their grade transcripts sent directly to the Financial Aid Office.
-Students renewing scholarships from the previous year should complete and return a Renewal Scholarship Application, which is a separate form.

-- 3. Students applying for Institutional Band and Institutional Choir Scholarships must audition for a spot in the group.
-To schedule an audition, students should contact the Music Department at 405-7186 for band or 405-7185 for choir as soon as possible. - 4.
-Students applying for Athletic Scholarships in baseball, basketball, or softball should contact the Athletics Department at 405-7030.
-Students applying for cheerleading scholarships should contact Ms. Terrica Shoemo at 405-7046. - 5.
-Application deadline for the fall semester is June 15, 2009; application deadline for the spring semester is November 2, 2009.
-All materials stated in #2 must be received as a complete package by the deadline date.
+Students renewing scholarships from the previous year should complete and return a Renewal Scholarship Application, which is a separate form. - 3.
+Students applying for Institutional-Band and Institutional-Choir Scholarships should contact the Music Department (251-405-7186 for band or 251-405-7185 for choir) as soon as possible for an audition. - 4.
+Students applying for Athletic Scholarships in baseball, basketball, or softball should contact the Athletics Department (251-405-7030).
+Students applying for cheerleading scholarships should contact Ms. Julie King (251-405-7244). - 5.
+Application deadline for the 2013 Spring Semester is November 2, 2012.
+Application deadline for 2013 Fall Semester is June 17, 2013.
+Note: High school students have priority until March 20, 2013.
+All materials stated in #2 must be received as a complete package by the deadline dates.
 Applicants will be contacted by mail on the status of their application after the scholarship committee makes a decision.
-For application deadlines for the 2010-2011 academic year, please visit www.bishop.edu.